yashdevelops/yashdevelops/README.md

 - 🔭 I’m currently working on a Android Studio, Flutter and Kotlin.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking for Photoshop/AE projects.
+- 👯 I’m looking for Android UI/UX and Photoshop projects.
-- 🥅 2020 Goals: Contribute more to Open Source projects and stay safe from Corona.
+- 🥅 2021 Goals: Contribute more to Open Source projects and stay safe from Corona.
 - ⚡ Fun fact: I love music and I have over 130 playlists on Spotify.

 ### Spotify Playing 🎧